Baiken: Appearances

 As introduced in the 1998 fighting game Guilty Gear, Baiken is an optional boss that is unlocked as a playable character upon defeat.
 Among the few people born of Japanese descent in the series, when the country was attacked by Gears she was heavily injured.
-Losing her family and friends, as well as an eye and arm, she declared revenge on the person responsible for the Gears' attack.
+Losing her family and friends, as well as an eye and arm, she declared revenge on the person responsible for the Gears' attack, Happy Chaos.
 However in Guilty Gear Strive, her view on the world has softened thanks to the help of others.
-She meets Delilah, a young girl also seeking revenge against the same person.
+She meets Delilah, a young girl also seeking revenge against Chaos.
 Taking her in, Baiken acts as a big sister to her and convinces Delilah not to ruin her life seeking revenge.
 Through the course of the series Baiken has been voiced in Japanese by various voice actresses including Satomi Koorogi, Miho Sudou, Yonemoto Chizu, and Mayumi Asano.
 In English for Strive, she is voiced by Patty Mattson.

 Baiken's gameplay revolves around utilizing her "Azami" and "Kousou" moves to parry an opponent's attacks and then counterattacking.
 Her primary attacks consist of her sword strikes or retractable grappling hook hidden in her right sleeve to attack at mid-range.
 Other moves include "Tatami Mat", which creates a shockwave and can be activated midair, knocking the opponent upward if it connects.
 Meanwhile, "Suzuran" allows her to dash forward while parrying any standing attacks from the opponent.
 In Strive, she gained the ability called "Tethering", which after grabbing her opponent or hitting them with a special rope attack will allow her to more easily chain attacks together on them, at the risk of keeping the opponent close to her.
 The developers felt that her playstyle, and its reliance on counter-attacking, gave her a significant amount of appeal for players.

 After her initial appearance, Baiken has been playable character in all subsequent Guilty Gear games, with the exception of Guilty Gear 2.
 Outside of the Guilty Gear series, Baiken appears as a playable character in the 2019 SNK fighting game Samurai Shodown.
 She also appears as part of Guilty Gear-themed crossovers with several mobile games, including Crusaders Quest, The King of Fighters '98 Ultimate Match Online, and The King of Fighters Allstar.
 In print media, Baiken appears in the third chapter of manga Guilty Gear Xtra, a story set between the events of the first game and its sequel.
 In it, she attacks the manga's protagonists due to their connection to Gear body parts falling from the sky, only to be stopped by series character Ky Kiske.
 In animated media, she appears in the anime Guilty Gear Strive: Dual Rulers, voiced by Asano.